 Offerors are advised that any indication of interest, in the affirmative, is not meant to imply nor in any way impart an obligation on the part of the Government that an award will be forthcoming for the offered work or project.

-All submittals shall be delivered in electronic format (WORD or Adobe PDF) to the e-mail address listed below.
+All submittals shall be delivered in electronic format (Adobe PDF) to the BAA Program Manager with copy to the BAA Contracting Officer, via the e-mail addresses listed below.